-Scientists from the Imperial College London and the Perimeter Institute have completed their search for the existence of knots in the fabric of space using data from NASA’s WMAP satellite, finding no evidence of these cosmic textures.
+Scientists have completed their search for the existence of knots in the fabric of space using data from NASA’s WMAP satellite, finding no evidence of these cosmic textures.

 Theories of the primordial Universe predict the existence of knots in the fabric of space – known as cosmic textures – which could be identified by looking at light from the cosmic microwave background (CMB), the relic radiation left over from the Big Bang.

 Using data from NASA’s Wilkinson Microwave Anisotropy Probe (WMAP) satellite, researchers from University College London (UCL), Imperial College London, and the Perimeter Institute have performed the first search for textures on the full sky, finding no evidence for such knots in space.